GetDKAN/dkan/docs/source/components/dkan_metastore.rst

 Some more details of DKAN's metastore:

 * The data assets themselves (usually in the form of local files or URLs to data files) are referred to internally in DKAN as *resources*.
 * The structure and format of dataset metadata in DKAN are determined by a `JSON schema <https://json-schema.org/>`_.
-By default, DKAN provides and utilizes the `DCAT-US metadata schema <https://resources.data.gov/resources/dcat-us/>`_ to store datasets, but :ref:`custom schemas <Changing your dataset schema>` can be added to the codebase to override this.
+By default, DKAN provides and utilizes the `DCAT-US metadata schema <https://resources.data.gov/resources/dcat-us/>`_ to store datasets, but :ref:`custom schemas <custom_schema>` can be added to the codebase to override this.
 * In DCAT-US, resources are placed in a sub-schema of the parent dataset called a *distribution*.

 .. image:: https://project-open-data.cio.gov/v1.1/schema-diagram.svg